About Wanaka Airport

 Wanaka Airport sits 9km south-east of Wanaka at 1,142ft above sea level and operates 365 days a year.
-There are currently no scheduled air passenger services but the airport is a popular base for flightseeing, flight training, private flights, aircraft maintenance operations, and visitor attractions including the popular Warbirds & Wheels Museum and Café.
+Sounds Air currently provides daily scheduled air passenger services between Wanaka and Christchurch.
+The airport is a popular base for flightseeing, flight training, private flights, aircraft maintenance operations, and visitor attractions including the popular Warbirds & Wheels Museum and Café.

 Runway orientation is 11 and 29.
 The main sealed runway is 1,200m long by 30m wide, supported by a fully irrigated grass runway of 900m long by 40m wide.
-All itinerant VFR pilots should familiarise themselves with the Wanaka Aerodrome information which is fully detailed in the NZAIP, Vol 4, located here http://www.aip.net.nz/.
+All itinerant VFR pilots should familiarise themselves with the Wanaka Aerodrome information which is fully detailed in the NZAIP, Vol 4.

 A useful information publication entitled “In, Out and Around Queenstown” is also available on the CAA website.